mattvenn/counter-gds-spice-sim/README.md

 I ran into an odd simulation issue when trying to simulate the spice extracted from an OpenLane generated GDS.

-The design is a 4 bit counter, and so on every other clock there should be a pulse on bit0 of the count.
+The design is a [4 bit counter](verilog/count.v), and so on every other clock there should be a pulse on bit0 of the count.
 But occasionaly bit0 would toggle on the negative edge.

 Neg edge toggle at 14us:

 ![](plots/mc/10ns/2025-02-02-14-48-05.svg)

+With help I tracked this down to 2 issues:

+* Simulation time step was too long
+* I was using the montecarlo corner, which introduces randomness

+The [spice simulation](full_spice_sim.cir) is annotated.
+You can repeat the experiment by altering it and then using [run_10.sh](run_10.sh) to run it 10 times and plot the results.

+# Results

 # tt_mm corner